 - Heterogeneous compute benchmarks for automotive surround view and image recognition

-- Processor benchmark suites relevant for testing processor, multicore throughput, memory subsystems, board designs
+- Benchmark suites relevant for testing processor performance, multicore throughput, and system designs (including MultiBench)

 - Non-profit consortium supported by member dues and license fees